Why study Economics at Selwyn College?

 The Economics Tripos is a three-year undergraduate degree programme in Economics which consists of Part I, Part IIA and Part IIB.
 After three years of training in economics, you are expected to demonstrate an improvement in your analytical skills, which essentially refers to the ability to collect data, break down and analyse problems, and reach logical decisions.

 Economics teaches you the analytical skills by showing you how you can apply them to various topics from economic growth, inequality, development, financial crises, corruption, minimum wage, religion, tax to even a pandemic such as Covid-19 within the realms of economic relevance.
-This demonstrates that economics is not only a subject of maths and statistics, as often understood by many, but also one with sufficient variety and breadth to suit most needs.
-This also means that economics is of most relevance for the real world and can prepare you to use your skills and knowledge in broader contexts post-graduation
+This demonstrates that economics is not only a subject of mathematics and statistics, as often understood by many, but also one with sufficient variety and breadth to suit most needs.
+This also means that economics is of most relevance for the real world and can prepare you to use your skills and knowledge in broader contexts post-graduation.

 How does the Economics Tripos work?